Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Generalities on Hermitian-Weyl geometry

 \section{Generalities on Hermitian-Weyl geometry}

 In this section, we provide a brief account on Weyl manifolds and Einstein-Weyl metrics.
-In what follows, by following \cite{Gauduchon2} and \cite{PedersenPoonSwann}, we shall provide a complete characterization of Hermitian-Einstein-Weyl manifolds, with strongly regular underlying Vaisman structure, in terms of the geometry of certain Calabi-Yau cones associated to Sasaki-Einstein manifolds.
-As we shall see, this last characterization fits in the context of principal elliptic bundles described in the previous section, which allows us to use connections and curvatures of principal bundles to describe solutions of the Hermitian-Einstein-Weyl equation on compact Hermitian-Weyl manifolds.
+In what follows, by following \cite{Gauduchon2} and \cite{PedersenPoonSwann}, we shall provide a complete characterization of Hermitian-Einstein-Weyl manifolds with strongly regular underlying Vaisman structure in terms of the geometry of certain Calabi-Yau cones associated to Sasaki-Einstein manifolds.
+As we shall see, this last characterization fits in the context of principal elliptic bundles described in the previous section.